 Recently, I had a great chat with Beth Bernstein, from SQN Events.
 Beth has faced her own battle with depression, bigger and deeper than anything I hope to ever experience.
 Beth shared her best tips on avoiding depression as a solopreneur:

 - Stay busy.
 Beth suggests making lunch dates, scheduling appointments, make sure you build time for a massage or anything to force you to get of bed, shower, and get out of the house.
 She says from experience, “If I don’t have anything on my calendar, I can easily get sucked into a cycle of not taking care of myself and watching Law and Order marathons curled up in a ball for days on end.

 - Take care of yourself.
 Exercise is key when fighting depression.
 Again, it forces you to get out of bed and those endorphins really will pump you up.
 Just a 20-minute walk outside helps.
 On a side note, I have personally challenged myself to get up and move around every couple of hours.
 That means getting up and putting a load of laundry in or taking a brief walk outside.
 Put it in your calendar.
 Set a timer for yourself.
 Don’t get so wrapped up in something that you can’t get up and be physical.
 Literally getting up and moving, that one action, will make a difference emotionally and physically.

-Building healthy habits helps you feel good and avoid depression.
-It also helps you be a better at your job.
-It helps you with your clients.
-It gives people confidence because when you take good care of yourself, clients know you will take good care of them.
+Continue to build healthy habits because they help you feel good and avoid depression.
+These habits also go a long way towards helping you be more successful in your job.
+They even help you with your clients.
+Having healthy boundaries and habits gives others confidence in you.
+When you take good care of yourself, clients know you will take good care of them.